nytud/purepospy/README.md

-purepos.py
+Purepos.py
 ==========

-Python wrapper for PurePos
+A Python 3 wrapper for PurePos.